 Remember that in an asylum fresh claim, you need to prove that you, individually and specifically, are at risk.
 It is not enough to prove that there is a risk of persecution/human rights abuses in your country in general.

 You may need to look for “objective evidence” – general information about the situation in your country, from reliable sources such as human rights organisations or trusted media sources; or an expert statement on your country or situation.
 This is especially important if your credibility has been questioned in your original asylum case by the Home Office and the courts.

-3. Write a letter to explain the further evidence you are submitting
+3. Explain the further evidence you are submitting

 - Explain that these are your further submissions.